 - Neuroinflammation.

 For neuroinflammation, you usually have to use it much longer, like 6 months or more.
-Whereas for gut infections, many times it’s used for a few months.
+Whereas for gut infections, it’s used for a few months.

 In my experience of seeing how the top 70 to 100 functional medicine doctors focusing on autism in the U. S. use it, it’s not their most powerful option.
 It depends on the level of infection.

-There’s a variety of different ways to test for gut infections, right?
+There are a variety of different ways to test for gut infections, right?
 And it depends on that list, which one it is.
 You really want to do a lab test before using this.
-So you get the lab test back and if it’s a very strong active infection, normally Biocidin is not going to be used.
+So you get the lab test back, and if it’s a very strong active infection, normally Biocidin is not going to be used.
 A lot of times, a prescription will be used.
 Again, it depends on the actual intensity of the infection.

 Typically, the liquid or the capsule would be used first, and then you might switch over to the liposomal.
 Most parents don’t open the capsule because it doesn’t really taste too good.
 And as it’s red, it’s sometimes hard to mask.